andreiliphd/building-classification-three-models-deep-learning-CNN/README.md

 # building-classification-three-models-deep-learning
-Building classification of my neighborhood using CNN.
+Building classification of my neighborhood buildings using CNN with TensorFlor, PyTorch and Keras.